There is a buzz about resilience recently.

 Write down 3 experiences when you overcame a tough situation, and were still able to perform at your best and be optimally effective.
 How were you able to do it?
 What worked well for you?
 What is important to keep in mind for next time?

 Thought Stopping Activity

 Cognitive reframing can be a helpful technique to adjust maladaptive thinking and improve resilience.
-Recognize when you have a negative or unhelpful thought when you we are interpreting an event.
+Recognize when you have a negative or unhelpful thought when you are interpreting an event.
 When you have the unhelpful, re-direct quickly.
 STOP and interrupt the thought pattern by following literal techniques:

 - Picture or draw a big red stop sign or red flashing light

 Besides these activities, if it is your passion to teach resilience, then the very best way to do that would be to enrol in our Realizing Resilience Masterclass©.
 This exemplary online course provides you with all the tools, videos, tutorials, and presentations you can use to teach others how to be resilient.
 Highly recommended by teachers and coaches, this course is invaluable.